Marketing and content design.

 The last step was to create the ready-to-use processes that would make Pipedrive implementation more effective.
-Based on the input from the Blue Media team and our Pipedrive expertise, we created guides that make using Pipedrive easier.
+Based on the input from the customer's team and our Pipedrive expertise, we created guides that make using Pipedrive easier.

 The first document that we created for the company was the Pipedrive implementation guide.
 It was a manual that shows how to use the system.
 This document was a comprehensive guide that summarized all processes implemented within the company.

 It’s a reference guide that includes all the necessary information.
-With this guide, everyone at Blue Media is equipped to start working with the system.
+With this guide, everyone at the customer's team is equipped to start working with the system.

 The guide describes many different aspects of working with Pipedrive.
 The most important categories were: